woossi0/suite/docs/usermanual/source/processing/contour/setup.rst

 You should start with an appropriate dataset.
 Any raster data set that contains a band where contouring is possible will work.

 Load this dataset into GeoServer.
-The simplest way is to use :ref:`Composer <webmaps.composer>`, but you can also use the :ref:`GeoServer Layer Importer <dataadmin.importer>` or `GeoExplorer <../../geoexplorer>`_ and its Upload Layers functionality.
+The simplest way is to use :ref:`Composer <webmaps.composer>`, but you can also use the :ref:`GeoServer Layer Importer <dataadmin.importer>`.

 .. figure:: img/composer_raster.png